TRI-MAC/SEU/README.md

 # SEU

-This repo contains data and script files for "Social Expected Utility: Indifference to Others Can Influence Risk Preferences".
+This reposiotry contains data and script files for "Social Expected Utility: Indifference to Others Can Influence Risk Preferences".

 ## File Description